Data East: History

+Expansion and arcade success

 In 1983, the company moved its headquarters to a new building in Ogikubo, Suginami, where it stayed for the remaining of its lifespan.
 In March 1985, Data East Europe was established in London.
 Data East continued to release arcade video games over the next 15 years following the video game crash of 1983.

 Data East distributed three major arcade hits in North America between 1984 and 1985: the fighting game Karate Champ (1984), the beat 'em up title Kung-Fu Master (1984), and the run and gun video game Commando (1985).
 These three titles catapulted Data East to the forefront of the amusement arcade industry in the mid-1980s.
 Karate Champ, Kung-Fu Master and Commando were the top three highest-grossing arcade games of 1985 in the United States.
 Karate Champ was the first successful fighting game, and one of the most influential to modern fighting game standards.
-Some of Data East's other most famous coin-op arcade games from its 1980s heyday include Heavy Barrel, Bad Dudes Vs. Dragon Ninja, Sly Spy, RoboCop, Bump 'n' Jump, Trio The Punch – Never Forget Me..., Karnov and Atomic Runner Chelnov.
+Some of Data East's other most famous coin-op arcade games from its 1980s heyday include Heavy Barrel, Bad Dudes Vs. DragonNinja, Sly Spy, RoboCop, Bump 'n' Jump, Trio The Punch – Never Forget Me..., Karnov and Atomic Runner Chelnov.

 Data East also purchased licenses to manufacture and sell arcade games created by other companies.
 Some of its licensed games included Kid Niki: Radical Ninja, Kung Fu Master and Vigilante, all licensed from Irem, and Commando, licensed from Capcom.
 It had a brief stint as a Neo Geo arcade licensee in the mid-1990s, starting with Spinmaster and co-published with SNK.

+Home consoles

 Following its arcade success, Data East made a successful entry in the home computer game market with a 1985 port of Karate Champ, which became the first home computer game to sell more than 500,000 copies in the United States by January 1989.
 It became the subject of the litigation Data East USA, Inc. v.
 Epyx, Inc., in which Data East alleged that the computer game International Karate (1985), published by Epyx, infringed the copyright of Karate Champ.